-School personnel should be made aware of medical and allergic conditions and provided with the name of a contact person who can be reached at all times.
+School personnel should be made aware of medical and allergic conditions and provided with the name of a contact person who can be always reached.
 Students who have been sick the previous night should only attend school if sufficiently recovered.